 - Sieve in the flour and cocoa and fold in until just combined.

-- Pour into a 9" sq silicone cake mould and bake in the middle of the oven at 180°C for about 30 minutes when the top is firm, but the middle is still a bit squidgy.
+Pour into a 9" (23 cm) sq silicone cake mould and bake in the middle of the oven at 180°C for about 30 minutes when the top should be firm, but the middle still a bit squidgy.